jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/2 Such Control Wow/README.md

 control.exe: PE32+ executable (console) x86-64, for MS Windows
 ```

 Strings output yields Dogescript (some _fun_ language that compiles into javascript) at the end of the file.
-We can manually copy/dump the dogescript to a file called **dogescript.djs**. **TODO** Link.
+We can manually copy/dump the dogescript to a file called [**dogescript.djs**](./dogescript.djs).

 Catapult Spider has been known to use compiled node.js binaries with Dogescript in the past as well, so that's not a surprise. ;-) See CrowdStrike's Adversary Quest 2021, Challenge 2 ("Very Protocol") of Catapult Spider track.